Ops-Talks/agronomist/docs/testing.md

 This runs, in order:

-1. `ruff check` and `ruff format` -- linting and style
-2. `mypy` -- static type checking
-3. `bandit` -- security scanning
+1. `lint` -- ruff check, ruff format, and mypy (linting, formatting, and static type checking)
-4. `eradicate` -- dead code detection
+2. `security` -- bandit and eradicate (security scanning and dead code detection)
-5. `pytest` with coverage -- full test suite
+3. `test` -- pytest with coverage (full test suite)

 ---